 The PGPEx-(MBEE) curriculum incorporates best business practices and issues affecting each world region with focus on Emerging Economies.
 No culture or perspective dominates the curriculum and it is envisaged to provide the participants with a broad and balanced worldview.
 Each participant will learn to analyze problems, think strategically, and build organizations.
 Moreover, they will develop leadership skills, with emphasis on working with multicultural global teams.

 The Seminar Series is one of the highlights of the PGPEx-(MBEE) and covers topics on international management, global society and cross culture for all round development of the participants.
 It has two objectives - to supplement class-room learning by engaging with global business leaders and, to expose students to the world outside of management for holistic leadership development.
-To achieve these objectives, eminent personalities from various domains are invited to deliver lectures in India and China (and/or other emerging economies) exclusively to the PGPEx-(MBEE) participants.
+To achieve these objectives, eminent personalities from various domains are invited to deliver lectures in India and other Emerging Economies exclusively to the PGPEx-(MBEE) participants.
 The seminars provide an opportunity to interact with and learn from the best minds in business and society.
 The institute aims at setting new trends in Global Executive Management education and helping its participants to grow in all facets of life.
 Thus, the curriculum provides a clear career path to corporate and societal leadership.

 The course is designed in such a way that it creates an opportunity for participants to upgrade themselves.
 Upgrading doesn't only mean to gather more knowledge but also with additional activities as a part of curriculum for ensuring physical fitness, mental clarity, overall stability and agility so that they make the most of it.